JMarkin/docxtopdf/README.md

-# Generate pdf from docx with template in BROWSER !!!!
+# Generate pdf from docx by template in BROWSER !!!!

 Example use yarn httpserver